elwandyTD/blanja-react-native/README.md

 ## Demo

-This is Blanja Web build version, let's try it.
+This is Blanja Mobile build version, let's try it.

 Link not ready